b-shields/auto-QChem/occupied_volume/README.md

 This project is a direct extension of SambVca, a tool to calculate the buried volume of OM ligands (https://www.molnac.unisa.it/OMtools/sambvca.php).

 As the auto-QChem project progresses, this feature will be integrated into the larger program.
 For now the script included in the occupied_volume directory can be incorporated out of the box.
-To get started, you can download the whole directory and evaluate the examples in occupied_volume_examples.nb to ensure it runs on your system.
+To get started, you can download the whole directory and evaluate the examples in occupied_volume_example.nb to ensure it runs on your system.

 ### Options